Request for 2016 election probe was factor in frozen Ukraine aid: White House

 WASHINGTON (Reuters) - A top White House official on Thursday acknowledged that U.S. President Donald Trump held back military aid for Ukraine earlier this year in part to pressure Kiev to look into allegations about the 2016 U.S. presidential election.

-Acting White House chief of staff Mike Mulvaney told a news conference that such action was “absolutely appropriate” and said it was part of Trump’s larger concerns about corruption in Ukraine.
+Acting White House chief of staff Mick Mulvaney told a news conference that such action was “absolutely appropriate” and said it was part of Trump’s larger concerns about corruption in Ukraine.

 “The look back to what happened in 2016 certainly was part of the things that he was worried about in corruption in that nation,” Mulvaney said.